 Computer systems interact with real-world entities under the control of software to produce desired real-world behaviors.
 The failure of such software to observe relevant constraints in the real world, e.g. laws of physics, can have serious consequences, especially in safety-critical systems [10].

 In earlier work [12], we introduced interpreted formalisms: software logic augmented with separate interpretations that document, in computable form, intended correspondences between software logic and the real-world.
-We also introduced a practical realization in the form of real-world type systems and real-world type checking, to systematically define, and check consistency with, real-world constraints.
+We also introduced a practical realization in the form of real-world type systems and real-world type checking, to systematically define and check consistency with, real-world constraints.
 Our experiments with real-world type checking revealed previously unreported faults in subject applications.

 The wider use of real-world types in practice requires an approach to integrating them into widely-used languages and development methods.
 This necessity demands a tool that supports the creation and application of real-world type systems.

 In this paper, we present details of Falcon, a toolset bringing real-world types to Java.
-Falcon supports both manual and semi-automated definition of real-world types, interpretations linking logical terms in software to real-world types, and analysis of software for consistency under such interpretations.
+Falcon supports both manual and semi-automated definition of real-world types, interpretations linking logical elements in software to real-world types, and analysis of software for consistency under such interpretations.

 We have validated and tested Falcon in two case studies with open-source software projects [12], [14].
 The results showed that the toolset supports both user definition of real-world types and semi-automated synthesis of candidates real-world types (based on informal information in code, such as variable names and comments), and that it can successfully locate previously unreported faults due to violations of real-world constraints.